 Centura Health has more experts in more places throughout the region.
 Start your health journey by finding the right one for you.

-only 3 to 8% of patients with ischemic stroke receive tPA.
-At the St. Anthony Comprehensive Stroke
+Nationally, only 3 to 8% of patients with ischemic stroke receive the

-Hospital treated approximately 26% of ischemic stroke patients with this potentially
+treated approximately 23% of ischemic stroke patients with this potentially life-saving

 carotid arteries are located in the neck and bring oxygenated blood to the

 brain.
 These arteries may become narrowed by a build-up of cholesterol

 and calcium, called plaque.
 Narrowing of the vessel can either lead to